We’re excited to announce that image-based backup is now available in our free backup software! Continue reading

 Conclusion on how to backup OneDrive

 By integrating MSP360 Managed Backup for Microsoft 365 with your existing desktop backup solution, you gain comprehensive coverage for both local and cloud-based data.
 Experience how a specialized backup approach can secure your organization’s data effectively.
-Take advantage of our trial licenses and storage to see the benefits for yourself and gain the peace of mind that comes with knowing your data is fully protected.
+Use our trial licenses and storage to see the benefits and enjoy peace of mind with fully protected data

 MSP360 Managed Backup December Update